-During the years ended June 30, 2016 and 2015, the Foundation received operating grants from the CDC totaling \$1,250,000 for each year.
+During the years ended June 30, 2017 and 2016, the Foundation received operating grants from the CDC totaling \$1,250,000 for each year.

-12. CONTRIBUTED SERVICES AND EQUIPMENT
+12. CONTRIBUTED GOODS AND SERVICES

-Contributed services totaling approximately \$29,000 and \$236,000, at June 30, 2016 and 2015, respectively, relate to services performed by individuals loaned to the Foundation by the CDC for specific management and consulting expertise.
+Contributed services totaling approximately \$192,000 and \$29,000, for the years ended June 30, 2017 and 2016, respectively, relate to services performed by individuals loaned to the Foundation by the CDC for specific management and consulting expertise.
 These services were performed by individuals with specialized skills and the Foundation would have paid individuals to perform the same tasks if the services had not been contributed.